On the stability of multigraded Betti numbers and Hilbert functions: Existence, uniqueness, and bottleneck instability of minimal Hilbert decompositions

 and thus $P^* \oplus Q \cong P \oplus Q^*$ by \cref{hilbert-complete-free}.
 It follows that $\B(P^*) \cup \B(Q) = \B(P) \cup \B(Q^*)$, and so that $\B(P^*) = \B(P)$ and $\B(Q^*) = \B(Q)$ by minimality. \end{proof}

-\begin{remark} The argument in the existence part of the proof of \cref{existence-minimal-hilbert} shows that any Hilbert decomposition can be made minimal by cancelling (with multiplicity) the summands corresponding to bars that appear in the positive and in the negative parts.
-An interesting consequence of this is that, for finitely presentable $M$ and $N$, we have $\widehat{d_B}(\sbetti(M),\sbetti(N)) = 0$ if and only if $\hil(M) = \hil(N)$. \end{remark}
+\begin{remark} The argument in the existence part of the proof of \cref{existence-minimal-hilbert} shows that any Hilbert decomposition can be made minimal by cancelling (with multiplicity) the summands corresponding to bars that appear in the positive and in the negative parts. \end{remark}

 Recall that $\msd(M) = \left(\B(P^*), \B(Q^*)\right)$ denotes the signed barcode coming from a minimal Hilbert decomposition~$(P^*, Q^*)$ of $\hil(M)$.
 The following example implies that there is no constant $c \geq 1$ such that $\widehat{d_B}(\msd(M), \msd(N)) \leq \, c\cdot d_I(M,N)$.